FAQs

 What is the MASQ Network?

-The MASQ Network is a one-of-a-kind mesh network - designed to act in a superior manner to ALL VPN services.
-Utilizing decentralized pathways, MASQ provides privacy and uncensored content on the internet, with reliance on traditional VPN and Tor Protocols.
+The MASQ Network is privacy ecosystem built on a one-of-a-kind mesh network - designed to leverage the fundamental concepts of encrypted VPN and mesh network routing (similar to Tor concepts).
+Utilizing decentralized mesh routing, MASQ provides privacy and uncensored content on the internet, with no reliance on traditional VPN and Tor Protocols.

 Is there a working product?

-Additionally, the core software is an open source codebase, where the development is constantly undergoing various stress tests to ensure stability up to full beta release to the public.
+Additionally, the MASQ Core software is an open source codebase, where the development is constantly undergoing various stress tests to ensure stability up to full beta Mainnet release to the public.

-Technically, an advanced user may use the software at present time if they have some command line experience (CLI) - check out the guide.
+Technically, any advanced user can use the software at present time if they have some command line experience (CLI) - check out the guide.

 Once a user creates a network, they are assigned a Node ID (also known as a public node descriptor) which will then be used to allow other users to connect directly to your node.